Hydroboration–oxidation reaction: Oxidation step

 In the second step of the reaction sequence, the nucleophilic hydroperoxide anion attacks the boron atom.
 Alkyl migration to oxygen gives the alkyl borane with retention of stereochemistry (in reality, the reaction occurs via the trialkyl borate B(OR)3, rather than the monoalkyl borinic ester BH2OR).

 The 'H' atom in the reaction comes from B2H6, the 'O' atom comes from hydrogen peroxide (H2O2) whereas the O attached 'H' atom comes from the solvent (refer mechanism).

 Alkyne hydroboration

 A hydroboration reaction also takes place on alkynes.
 Again the mode of action is syn and secondary reaction products are aldehydes from terminal alkynes and ketones from internal alkynes.
 In order to prevent hydroboration across both the pi-bonds, a bulky borane like disiamyl (di-sec-iso-amyl) borane is used.

 Alternative oxidations

 Use of other oxidants instead of hydrogen peroxide can lead to carbonyl products rather than alcohols from alkenes.
 N-Methylmorpholine N-oxide with catalytic tetrapropylammonium perruthenate converts the alkylborane into a carbonyl, thus a ketone or aldehyde product depending on what other groups were attached to that carbon in the original alkene.
 Various dichromates or related chromium(VI) reagents give ketones as well, but give carboxylic acids instead of aldehydes for terminal alkenes.

+Other oxidation substrates

+Aside from boranes, the oxidation of silanes and disilanes can also yield hydroxy groups.
+A major difference is that while silyl groups like the phenyldimethylsilyl group are converted to the hydroxy group after acid or other electrophile treatment followed by oxidation by hydrogen peroxide, disilanyl groups are converted after TBAF treatment followed by peroxide oxidation.
+This allows for selective oxidation of either group.